vyjayanthi23/Kickstarter-Data-Analysis/Data Cleaning Documentation.md

 Technically, there did not appear to be too many issues with the data.
 However, both files required editing in order to make them usable for the purposes of analysis in R.  In addition, since the dataset included various currencies over a span of multiple years (during which conversion rates would have fluctuated greatly), and because we are making our recommendations about launching a successful Kickstarter campaign to a US-based audience, we decided to focus only on records where the currency used was USD.

 ## Cleaning the file
-> 5. 1 paragraph description of your rationale for the steps you're taking to remediate data.
-For example, if you need to fill in empty fields, specify what value you chose and why.
-> 6. A script or step-by-step textual description (or a combination) that documents your data cleaning process with enough detail for replication.

 The following operations were performed on the files.

 ### Lowercasing the "ID" column